What Will You Study

 For full details of the University's financial support packages including eligibility criteria, please visit our fees and funding page

 Students will require clothing for practical classes, especially dance classes such as track suit trousers, sweatshirts etc. and will be required to buy or hire costumes and props for their performances.
-Students will also need to purchase tickets to see professional performances at Live at LICA and, very occasionally venues further afield.
+Students will also need to purchase tickets to see professional performances at Lancaster Arts and, very occasionally venues further afield.
 The purchase of DVDs may also be required if unable to borrow them from the library during vacations.
 Criminal record Bureau checks may also be necessary if students undertake projects with school groups.

 Students also need to consider further costs which may include books, stationery, printing, photocopying, binding and general subsistence on trips and visits.
 Following graduation it may be necessary to take out subscriptions to professional bodies and to buy business attire for job interviews.